docker/docs/engine/context/aci-integration.md

 ## Updating applications

-From a deployed Compose application, you can update the application by re-deploying it with the same ACI group name: `docker compose up --project-name` with the Compose project name already used in previous deployments.
+From a deployed Compose application, you can update the application by re-deploying it with the same project name: `docker compose up --project-name PROJECT`.

-Updating an application means the ACI node will be reused, and the application will keep the IP address already allocated to expose ports, if any.
-ACI also has some limitations on what can be updated in an existing application (you will not be able to change CPU/memory reservation for example), in these cases you need to deploy a new application from scratch.
+Updating an application means the ACI node will be reused, and the application will keep the same IP address that was previously allocated to expose ports, if any.
+ACI has some limitations on what can be updated in an existing application (you will not be able to change CPU/memory reservation for example), in these cases you need to deploy a new application from scratch.

-Updating is the default behaviour if you invoke several times `docker compose up` on the same compose file, since the Compose project name is derived from the compose file location by default.
-You need to explicitely execute `docker compose down` before running again `docker compose up` in order to totally reset a Compose application.
+Updating is the default behavior if you invoke `docker compose up` on the an already deployed Compose file, since the Compose project name is derived from the directory where the Compose file is located by default.
+You need to explicitly execute `docker compose down` before running `docker compose up` again in order to totally reset a Compose application.

 ## Releasing resources